Head Chef Jobs in USA with Visa Sponsorship

 Do head chefs need a bachelor's degree for H-1B sponsorship?

-Yes, H-1B head chef positions typically require a bachelor's degree in culinary arts, hospitality management, food science, or business administration.
+Yes, H-1B visa head chef positions typically require a bachelor's degree in culinary arts, hospitality management, food science, or business administration.
 Alternatively, three years of specialized culinary experience can substitute for each year of missing education, meaning 12 years of progressive chef experience could qualify without a degree.

 What type of restaurants sponsor head chef visas?